TSCMC/TSCMC.github.io/rail-stations/floating-moonlight-city.md

 description: Floating Moonlight City Stations
 ---

-# Floating Moonlight City
+# Floating Moonlight City Station

-There are two stations named Floating Moonlight City, about 2 blocks away from each other.<br>
+There are two stations named Floating Moonlight City,<br>
-The older one is called **Lacon Floating Moonlight City**, and the newer one is called **Shin-Lacon Floating Moonlight City**.<br>
+one called **Lacon Floating Moonlight City**, and another one called **Shin-Lacon Floating Moonlight City**.<br>
+They are both located in [Floating Moonlight City](/areas/fmcity), 2 blocks away from each other.<br>
 However, the older Lacon Floating Moonlight City is often just called Floating Moonlight City without the *Lacon* attached.